PROTO-POLYNESIAN ETYMOLOGIES

 Fou hele

-Further information : (See Bibliography for references to works on Hawaiian and New Zealand trees).
-There is a page of photographs on the Endemia website dedicated to the flora and fauna of New Caledonia, which has a series of photographs of Grewia crenata.
+Further information : See the Bibliography for references to works on Hawaiian, Cook Island, Marquesan and New Zealand trees, and publication details of the paper mentioned in the text.
+There is a page of photographs on the Endemia website dedicated to the flora and fauna of New Caledonia, which has a series of photographs of Grewia prunifolia under the synonym of G. persicifolia.
 The Cook Islands Biodiversity Database also has information about this species.

 Te Mära Reo, c/o Benton Family Trust, "Tumanako", RD 1, Taupiri, Waikato 3791, Aotearoa / New Zealand.
 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 New Zealand License